 In order to make our website as accessible as possible we have included a new accessibility button which allows you to change the look and feel of our website to assist you.
 Click on the blue wheelchair icon on the upper left edge of this webpage for more accessibility options.
 You can click here to read our accessibility statement.

 Our website now includes a facility to sign up for an email news service

 Taplow Parish Council is your first tier of local government.
 Our website provides information on Parish Council responsibilities and activities, together with many other matters affecting Taplow – local news and information on other responsible bodies that affect life in Taplow.

 We aim to update this website on a weekly basis.
 If you have any information, for example about a forthcoming event or an important issue in the village which you think we should add, please contact us

 Parish Council Meeting

-Our next meeting is on Tuesday 10th November at 7.30pm online via zoom.
-The public are welcome to join the meeting.
-The agenda and joining instructions will be put up on 5th November.
+Our next meetings are on Tuesday 12th January 2021 at 7pm for a Finance Committee Meeting and 7.30pm for the scheduled Council meeting both only to take place online via zoom.
+The public are welcome to join the meeting via zoom.
+The agendas and joining instructions will be set out below on 7th January.

 Taplow Parish Council prides itself on its open and inclusive meetings, conducted in a relaxed environment where members of the public are encouraged to raise issues of importance or concern.
 Over the years, many positive actions of the Council have been taken in direct response to matters raised by our Parishioners.
 Our meetings provide a useful opportunity for issues to be presented and discussed in public, and it is common for decisions to be deferred to give Councillors time to consider their position or to clarify points of ambiguity.